RF Guru

 Couldn't load pickup availability

-Designed for wire antennas such as dipoles and inverted-V configurations, this high-power current choke provides stable, high-impedance isolation between the radiating wire and the feedline.
-It features a coax input (PL-259 or N-type) and dual INOX M6 terminals for direct wire attachment, plus dual INOX eye bolts for mechanical support.
+Designed for wire antennas such as dipoles, inverted-V, OCF, and other multiband wire configurations, these high-power current chokes provide stable, high-impedance isolation between the radiating wire and the feedline.
+They feature a coax input (PL-259, N-type, or 7/16 DIN) and dual INOX M6 terminals for direct wire attachment, plus dual INOX eye bolts for mechanical support.
 The enclosure is fully sealed and built for permanent outdoor service.
+All performance values listed below are conservative figures intended to reflect practical operating conditions.

 Baluns in a Nutshell